Community

 Salute to Service is a year-round effort to honor, empower and connect our nation’s service members, veterans and their families.
 It is grounded in deep partnerships with nonprofits and organizations that support the military community in the United States and across the world.

-Since 2011, the NFL has raised more than $57 million for its nonprofit military partners—the Pat Tillman Foundation, TAPS, USO, Wounded Warrior Project and the Bob Woodruff Foundation.
+Since 2011, the NFL has raised more than $58 million for its core nonprofit military partners—the Pat Tillman Foundation, TAPS, USO, Wounded Warrior Project and the Bob Woodruff Foundation.

 The NFL Foundation provides its 32 clubs with grant funds to fund programs and provide resources that positively impact active duty and veteran military members and their families.
 Funds are raised through two primary channels: NFL Auction and the sale of Salute to Service identified merchandise at retail.
 Learn more about Salute to Service.